[133038 views]

 OS-X, Bootcamp, rEFIt, and booting the Gentoo LiveCD

 As you have probably heard, Intel Macs don't come with a PC BIOS.
 They have an alternative boot firmware called EFI.
 In contrast to BIOS, a portion of EFI is installed on a partition on the harddrive.
 This makes it extensible.
-It also makes it a little difficult to get started with Linux.
+It also provides the BIOS calls for Linux.
+Decent EFI support is in process of being implemented into Linux since kernel 3.1 onwards only.
+Some drivers still rely on BIOS calls (graphics!).
+So currently don't bother with a pure EFI installation.
+It probably won't work.

-First I booted into OS-X. Downloaded and installed rEFIt. rEFIt is an EFI extension.
+First I booted into OS-X. Downloaded and installed rEFIt. rEFIt is nothing more than an EFI extension/module.
 It shows a boot menu that allows to boot other operating systems installed on other partitions or LiveCDs.
 It does no harm to your system.
 If you want to directly boot into OS-X without rEFIt, just select the OS-X partition as the boot disk in OS-X. As I never use OS-X I told rEFIt to boot Linux by default, by setting the legacyfirst option in /efi/refit/refit.conf.

 Downloaded and installed BootCamp.
 BootCamp helps with resizing your OS-X partition to make room for the Linux partitions.
 Apart from that it does nothing: The BIOS emulation is part of your Mac's firmware.

 Downloaded and burnt the Gentoo Live CD for x86 i686 (32 bit).
 At that time I was relying on some binary drivers, so I chose the 32 bit version.
 Who knows if the binary crap (why binary drivers are crap) would ever work in 64 bit mode.
-Today I'd go for amd64.
+In December 2011 I reinstalled using the x86_64 Gentoo architecture.
+Today 64bit code is often more tested and more stable than 32bit code.
+I even have the impression that the 64bit Gentoo is faster filesystem wise.

-Now insert the Gentoo boot CD and reboot. rEFIt will come up and let you choose to boot from the CD.
-In the Gentoo live system use fdisk to partition your hard drive.
+Now, insert the boot CD and reboot. rEFIt will come up and let you choose to boot from the CD.
+In the live CD use fdisk to partition your hard drive.
 I deleted the Windows partition that BootCamp had created.
 Then I created a Linux partition and a Linux Swap partition.
 Rebooted and let rEFIt sync the EFI partition table (GPT).
 Used fdisk to fix the partition types again (83 and 82).
 The existing EFI partition is actually empty, but don't remove it!

 Portage settings